Editorial Standards

 We update pages when there is a meaningful reason to do so, such as pricing changes, policy changes, new product launches, updated access rules, or improved comparison information.
 We do not change dates merely to create the impression of freshness.

-If a page is updated materially, we aim to revise the visible updated date.
+If a page is updated materially, the visible updated date is revised.
 If a factual error is identified, we correct it as quickly as practical and may revise related language, comparisons, or recommendations where necessary.

 9. Reader Experience and Page Design

-We aim for pages that are useful, readable, and decision-friendly.
+We design pages to be useful, readable, and decision-friendly.
 That means clear headings, transparent authorship, visible trust information, scannable comparisons, and layouts that work on mobile as well as desktop.

 We do not believe more words automatically make a better page.
 We prefer complete, specific, evidence-backed content over filler added to meet arbitrary word counts.